Skip to main content

 • Please note: The 9-15 passenger van road test cannot be completed until after RMI has reviewed and approved the MVR report.

-2. Confirmation of Completion: The supervisor must confirm that the student has completed the (1) User Registration Form (2) Driver Release Form (3) RMI 2100 course
+2. Confirmation of Completion: The supervisor must confirm that the student has completed the (1) User Registration Form, (2) Driver Release Form, and (3) RMI 2100 course

 3. Submission of Information: After confirming completion of the above requirements, the supervisor should email Paula Griffin with the student’s name(s) and NETIDs.